HEO-Club/DSH-DAG/README.md

 > **English** · [中文（简体）](./README.zh.md)

-Give your [DeepSeek Harness](https://github.com/deepseek-ai/deepseek-harness) agents the power to run **complex multi-agent workflows, declaratively**: break one big task into a graph of smaller agent subtasks, run the independent ones in parallel, and combine the results — with deterministic, code-enforced orchestration.

-## What it is

-The DSH main agent is a single long-running turn.
-Fanning out to many agents by hand — some subtasks depending on others, results flowing back and forth — is error-prone and doesn't scale.
-DSH already ships *imperative* fan-out (`subagent`, `workflow`), but nothing that *declaratively* describes a dependency graph and lets the machine run it.
+ Enable Your [DeepSeek Harness](https://github.com/deepseek-ai/deepseek-harness) to Schedule Multiple Agents in Parallel for Dramatically Improved Long‑Horizon Task Efficiency

+## What's this?

+DeepSeek Harness functions as a long‑running turn‑based execution machine.

+Manually orchestrating multi‑agent workflows inside the main agent — where some subtasks are independent while others carry dependencies, need parallel execution, and require result aggregation — is both error‑prone and poorly scalable.

-This plugin fills that gap.
-The model (or any caller) submits a small JSON description of the workflow — nodes, dependencies, success criteria — and the plugin takes care of the rest:
+This is why we designed the **DSH‑DAG Plugin** for multi‑agent workloads.
+The model submits a concise JSON describing the workflow: nodes, dependencies, and success criteria.
+The plugin handles everything else:

-- it **validates** the graph up front and rejects bad proposals *before anything runs*,
+- **Validate** the task graph before execution; reject invalid proposals immediately without consuming any inference calls.
-- it **schedules** ready nodes in parallel under concurrency limits,
+- **Schedule** all ready‑to‑run nodes in parallel within configured concurrency limits.
-- it **retries** bounded failures with exponential backoff,
+- Perform **exponential‑backoff retries** for transient failures.
-- and it **fuses** the successful results into one final answer.
+- **Merge** outputs from child nodes into a consolidated final answer.

-**You describe *what* the workflow is.
-The plugin handles *how* it runs.**
+In short, the mission of DSH‑DAG is: *validate tasks, allocate resources, execute in parallel, merge results*.
+It exists purely to boost throughput and eliminate manual orchestration bugs.

+From the user’s perspective, no extra work is required.
+Use DeepSeek Harness as normal.
+Whenever the model needs to launch multiple agents, the DSH‑DAG plugin takes over **automatically**.

 ## Capabilities at a glance